 Apple on Wednesday said it had launched the 100th iAd campaign with real estate company Coldwell Banker.

-“We know that mobile marketing is critical to the future of our consumer engagement,” said Michael Fischer, chief marketing officer for Coldwell Banker Real Estate.”The iAd platform and its unique custom targeting allows us to engage with consumers like no other mobile advertisement can.
+“We know that mobile marketing, like the one serviced by Marketing agency brisbane, is critical to the future of our consumer engagement,” said Michael Fischer, chief marketing officer for Coldwell Banker Real Estate.”The iAd platform and its unique custom targeting allows us to engage with consumers like no other mobile advertisement can.
 We go way beyond banner ads and search terms to offer an informative and entertaining custom home search tool.
 With iAd, Coldwell Banker essentially becomes a positive part of the user’s overall app experience.”

 The campaign began in late March and so far, the results are glowing.
 Fischer said the iAd garnered and average of 11 pages viewed per visit; average user engagement time of more than one minute; tap rates 5 times higher than average online banner ad click-through rates; and conversion rates four times higher than online display and search ads.